Cisco Secure Firewall vs Netgate pfSense comparison

 Find out what your peers are saying about Cisco Secure Firewall vs. Netgate pfSense and other solutions.
 Updated: March 2024.

-Cisco Secure Firewall is ranked 4th in Firewalls with 112 reviews while Netgate pfSense is ranked 1st in Firewalls with 15 reviews.
+Cisco Secure Firewall is ranked 4th in Firewalls with 404 reviews while Netgate pfSense is ranked 1st in Firewalls with 128 reviews.
 Cisco Secure Firewall is rated 8.2, while Netgate pfSense is rated 8.6.
-The top reviewer of Cisco Secure Firewall writes "Includes multiple tools that help manage and troubleshoot, but needs SD-WAN for load balancing".
-On the other hand, the top reviewer of Netgate pfSense writes "Feature-rich, well documented, and there is good support available online".
-Cisco Secure Firewall is most compared with Palo Alto Networks WildFire, Meraki MX, Sophos XG, Juniper SRX Series Firewall and Palo Alto Networks NG Firewalls, whereas Netgate pfSense is most compared with OPNsense, Sophos XG, Sophos UTM, KerioControl and Untangle NG Firewall.
+The top reviewer of Cisco Secure Firewall writes "Highlights and helps us catch Zero-day vulnerabilities traveling across our network".
+On the other hand, the top reviewer of Netgate pfSense writes "User-friendly, easy to manage the firewall, rule-wise and interface-wise".
+Cisco Secure Firewall is most compared with Palo Alto Networks WildFire, Meraki MX, Sophos XG, Palo Alto Networks NG Firewalls and Juniper SRX Series Firewall, whereas Netgate pfSense is most compared with OPNsense, Sophos XG, Sophos UTM, KerioControl and WatchGuard Firebox.
 See our Cisco Secure Firewall vs. Netgate pfSense report.

 See our list of best Firewalls vendors.